 The circulatory system's function is crucial for several reasons:

 The blood of an earthworm is also unique.
-Unlike the red blood in vertebrates, earthworm blood contains hemoglobin dissolved in the plasma, rather than contained in red blood cells.
-This allows the oxygen to be transported effectively, albeit at a lower capacity compared to vertebrates.
+This leads to unlike the red blood in vertebrates, earthworm blood contains hemoglobin dissolved in the plasma, rather than contained in red blood cells.
+Consider this: this allows the oxygen to be transported effectively, albeit at a lower capacity compared to vertebrates.
 The blood also contains various immune cells that help protect the worm from infection.

 The efficiency of the earthworm's circulatory system is vital for its survival.
-It allows the worm to thrive in its underground environment, consuming decaying organic matter and enriching the soil.
-The distributed nature of the "hearts" or aortic arches provides a resilient system.
+That said, it allows the worm to thrive in its underground environment, consuming decaying organic matter and enriching the soil.
+Day to day, the distributed nature of the "hearts" or aortic arches provides a resilient system.
 If one or two arches are damaged, the others can compensate, ensuring that circulation is maintained.

 Trends and Latest Developments in Annelid Research